What is the involvement of the police in Neighbourhood Watch?

 - And there is no communication with the Area Coordinator to update him/her on the position.

-- In such cases, the Area Coordinator will attempt to contact the Watch Representative and their Deputy and if no positive response is received, the Watch will be marked as inactive.
+- In such cases, the Area Coordinator will attempt to contact the Watch Coordinator and their Deputy and if no positive response is received, the Watch will be marked as inactive.

 Free Third Party Public Liability Insurance (PLI) cover is available for Neighbourhood Watch in England and Wales.
 The Surrey Neighbourhood Watch Association is registered for PLI and the cover is renewed on an annual basis when a new estimate of the total number of Watches across the whole force is provided.
 This policy covers all existing and new Surrey Police recognised Neighbourhood Watches in the force and therefore individual watches or Borough/District organisations are not required to apply for a separate policy.
 A copy of the full policy is available on this website.
 It should be noted that the free PLI policy applies to third party liability only and therefore if a volunteer is acting on behalf of Neighbourhood Watch they cease to be regarded as a third party and they are not covered under the PLI insurance.
 If required, alternative employer’s liability or personal accident cover can be purchased as additional cover by individual Watches or associations.